Ambiguous loss

 Ambiguous loss is a loss that occurs without a significant likelihood of reaching emotional closure or a clear understanding.
 This kind of loss leaves a person searching for answers, and thus complicates and delays the process of grieving, and often results in unresolved grief.
-Causes include infertility, termination of pregnancy, disappearance of a family member, death of an ex-spouse, and a family member being physically alive but in a state of cognitive decline due to Alzheimer's disease.
+Causes include infertility, termination of pregnancy, disappearance of a family member, estrangement, death of an ex-spouse, and a family member being physically alive but in a state of cognitive decline due to Alzheimer's disease.

 An ambiguous loss can be categorized into two types of loss: physical or psychological.
 Physical loss and psychological loss differ in terms of what is being grieved for, the loss of the physical body, or the psychological mind.
 Experiencing an ambiguous loss can lead to personal questions, such as, "Am I still married to my missing spouse?," or "Am I still a child to a parent who no longer remembers me?".
 Since the grief process in an ambiguous loss is halted, it is harder to cope or move on to acceptance from the type of loss experienced.
 There are various types of grief that can occur due to the type of ambiguity experienced and corresponding therapy techniques to address the certain types of grief.
 The overall goal of therapy to cope with ambiguous loss is to overcome the trauma associated with it and restore resilience.